 The Dutch infrastructure for the supply of electric energy is of high quality and superior performance.
 The infrastructure for charging electric vehicles (EV’s) is well organised.
 Private and public parties have created an open and competitive market model for the development of the EV charging infrastructure.
 The Netherlands has made national agreements on interoperability, corresponding to European standards.
 Many charging systems in use in the Netherlands have been interoperable since the beginning of 2011.
 Since then, the amount of public charing points has grown to over 60,000 at the end of 2020.

-At the end of 2014 the National Charging Infrastructure Knowledge Platform Foundation (NKL) was founded.
+An for this achievement important organisation is the National Charging Infrastructure Knowledge Platform Foundation (NKL).
 The NKL’s goal is to lower the cost of public infrastructure for all stakeholders through shared projects.
 To that end, the foundation is working to optimise the installation process, which involves the distribution system operator, charging point operator, and municipality.

 Following the EV trend, the number of charging stations has grown significantly.
 Aside from a number of public and semi-public charging stations which are easy to monitor, there are also private charging stations.
-The number of private charging stations has reached 75,000 by 2017.
-Altogether the Dutch EV charging infrastructure grew substantially in 2017.
-The number of public charging points rose from 26,700 to around 32,000.
-Private charging points rose above 75,000.
-Finally, the number of fast-chargers rose from around 600 to over 750.
+The number of private charging stations has grown from approximately 72,00 at the end of 2016 to over 150,000 at the end of 2020.
+Altogether the Dutch EV charging infrastructure grew substantially in the past few years.